Skrylas/AoMR-TutorialCampaign/Docs/Files.md

     - As indicated by a Pink Folder Icon (now that its published)
 - Click View
 - Click Upload Update
+- **Note:** Updating a mod through the in-game mod manager can revert images uploaded on the website to the sole in-game image.

 ### Website Mod Update
 - Sign In and Click My Mods